DS-100/sp22/grad_proj/gradproject_full.md

 studentIDs/
     data/[all datasets used]
     analysis/[analysis notebooks]
-    narrative/[narrative notebook]
+    narrative/[narrative PDF]
-    figures/[figures included in the narrative notebook]
+    figures/[figures included in the narrative PDF]
 ```

 For groups with multiple members, please use student IDs joined by `_` as the name for the top-level directory.
 The analysis notebooks must be runnable within this directory structure.
-If the narrative notebook includes any figures that are created in the analysis notebooks, the figures should be saved to `figures/` by the analysis notebooks and imported from `figures/` by the narrative notebook.
+If the narrative PDF includes any figures that are created in the analysis notebooks, the figures should be saved to `figures/` by the analysis notebooks.

 ## Rubrics
 ### Peer Review